MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-overview.md

 Here's how the process works:

 - Microsoft tries to contact you to offer onboarding assistance after you purchase licenses of an eligible service.
 You can also request assistance from the [FastTrack Center](http://fasttrack.microsoft.com/) if you're ready to deploy these services for your organization.
-To request assistance, sign in to the [FastTrack Center](http://fasttrack.microsoft.com/) with your work or school account, go to the dashboard, expand the **Need Help?** at the left of the screen, and then follow the prompts to complete your request.
+To request assistance, sign in to the [FastTrack Center](http://fasttrack.microsoft.com/) with your work or school account, go to the dashboard, expand the **Need Help?** link at the lower-right corner of the page, and then follow the prompts to complete your request.
 Once onboarding support starts, we’ll set up a schedule of online meetings.

 -   The Microsoft Onboarding team helps you first with core capabilities (common for all Microsoft Online Services) and then with onboarding each eligible service.